colloqi/piSignage/README.md

     |  Raspberry Pi Zero/ Pi 1/ Compute-Model-1/Pi 2 |       3.2.9-armv6       |

-2. Use an application such as [Raspberry Pi Imager](https://www.raspberrypi.com/software/)(use custom option for OS) or [balena Etcher](https://www.balena.io/etcher/) to program the downloaded image to a SD card.
+2. Use an application such as [Raspberry Pi Imager](https://www.raspberrypi.com/software/)(use custom option for OS and **_do not use additional customizations like ssh, wifi, autologin etc. as it will be configured by piSignage_**) or [balena Etcher](https://www.balena.io/etcher/) to program the downloaded image to a SD card.
    - PS: *Simple copy-paste of the file into the SD card will not work.*